 Many badass anime scenes involve sword fights or clashes between elemental spells and/or incredible abilities.
 But what about guns?
 In anime, a gunslinger duel can add a unique touch of classic Western.

 Guns have a uniqueness that makes them cool in ways that even swords and magic lack.
 Whether they're crafted to the personality of their wielders or simply non-lethal works of art, guns can be awesome.

-Here are some of the coolest and most iconic guns in anime and what makes each one uniquely memorable.
+Here are our picks for the coolest and most iconic guns in anime and what makes each one uniquely memorable!

 His arsenal also includes the Death Hauler, a large coffin-like gun that works like a machine gun and rocket launcher.

-Mine of the Night Raid owns a huge gun-type Teigu called Pumpkin, which uses its wielder's spirit energy as bullets.
-Mine says when she’s in more danger, the power level and range of Pumpkin increase.
+In Akame ga Kill!, Mine of the Night Raid owns a huge gun-type Teigu called Pumpkin, which uses its wielder's spirit energy as bullets.

 Pumpkin can also be configured in three different modes: the long barrel for additional power, the sniper barrel for far-ranged shots, and the machine gun barrel for multiple shots.